gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 A Loop is a Task or Task Chain that reinitiates itself.
 Its nature is recursive in order to maintain longer autonomy while preventing context drift.
 It typically progresses by changing Cross-Context Memory across iterations, refining results or advancing through a workflow.

+### 🔀 Condition
+**Pattern:** *Fuzzy decision making.*

+Use natural language conditions to guide agent behavior.
+This can be rigid boolean logic, or very fuzzy.
+These conditions can be contextual and interpretive.
+They might be based on State Machine Memory or other implicit context state.
+This allows for a more human-like decision making in an automated processes.

 ### ➡️ Goto
-**Pattern:** *Exit a loop.*
+**Pattern:** *Exit a loop, or just follow a different path.*

-Use a condition based on State Machine Memory to determine whether to jump out of a loop.
+Use a condition to determine whether to jump out of a loop.
 A loop may have several exits in different places based on different conditions.

 ### 🧭 Orchestrator
 **Pattern:** *A guiding process launching the correct sub-processes in the right order.*